-This is the first thing that comes to mind when hearing the word wrinkle.
+This is likely the first thing that comes to mind when you hear the word “wrinkle.”
 Static wrinkles are the result of sun damage and natural aging.
-As you age, collagen breaks down, skin loses elasticity and the production of proteins diminishes.
-As a result, they start out as small and practically invisible, however, they intensify over the years and become permanently drawn in your skin.
+As you age, collagen breaks down, skin loses elasticity, and production of proteins diminishes.
+As a result, they start out as small and practically invisible, but they intensify over the years and become permanently drawn in your skin.

 Preventive Ways to Reduce Wrinkles

-If your wrinkles bother you, you can do something about them.
-Here are some pieces of advice for protecting your skin and reducing the appearance of wrinkles:
+If your wrinkles bother you, there are ways to reduce them.
+Here are some pieces of advice for protecting your skin and reducing the appearance of wrinkles.

 - Use skin products with a built-in sun protection factor (SPF) of at least 15.
-Also, the American Academy of Dermatology suggests using a broad-spectrum sunscreen with SPF 30 or more because it can help to protect your skin from the harmful UV rays; the UVA and UVB rays.
+Also, the American Academy of Dermatology suggests using a broad-spectrum sunscreen with SPF 30 or more because it can help to protect your skin from harmful UV rays, as well as UVA and UVB rays.

 - Moisturize your skin to temporarily make wrinkles look less noticeable.
-It is important especially when you get older and your skin becomes drier, moisturizers act as water for your face and helps to nourish and hydrate the skin.
+It is especially important when you get older and your skin becomes drier.
+Moisturizers act as water for your face and help to nourish and hydrate the skin.

 - Do not smoke.
-Some toxins in cigarettes damage collagen and elastin, which are fibrous elements of the skin, to keep it tight and supple.
+Some toxins in cigarettes damage collagen and elastin, which are fibrous elements of the skin that keep it tight and supple.
 As a result, it speeds up skin aging and makes it more prone to wrinkles.

 - Eat a healthy and balanced diet.
 Beautiful skin starts with nourishment from within by eating vitamin-rich food.
-Eating the right balance of foods, older cells will be replaced by younger ones and so, it helps the skin to stay soft and blemish-free.
+By eating the right balance of foods, older cells will be replaced by younger ones, helping your skin stay soft and blemish-free.

 Non-Surgical Treatments for Wrinkles

-It is an exfoliating procedure that uses a rapidly rotating device to remove the upper layer of skin, usually on the face.
-This treatment aims to improve the appearance of the skin by simply removing fine wrinkles, acne scars, sun damage, and uneven texture.
+This is an exfoliating procedure that uses a rapidly rotating device to remove the upper layer of skin.
+This treatment aims to improve the appearance of your skin by simply removing fine wrinkles, acne scars, sun damage, and uneven texture.

 Well-known doctors have been using this treatment for years to treat facial creases or wrinkles.
 By injecting a small dose of Botox into targeted muscles, the chemical signal blocks the muscles to contract.
 It is also designed to help minimize the signs of aging and maintain a youthful appearance.

 This is a fast and easy treatment that can be used as “volumizers.”
-They are smooth gel injectables that help to restore the lost volume along the cheeks, under the eyes, forehead and lips immediately so that the appearance of wrinkles improves.
+They are smooth gel injectables that help to restore the lost volume along your cheeks and under your eyes, forehead, and lips so that the appearance of wrinkles improves.

-The most popular cosmetic procedure that helps in the regeneration of the skin by removing dead skin.
+This is the most popular cosmetic procedure that helps in the regeneration of skin via the removal of dead skin.
 Glycolic acid (AHA), salicylic acid (BHA), lactic acid, resorcinol, and trichloracetic acid (TCA) are chemical exfoliants and the most active ingredients in most peels.

-High-intensity Focused Ultrasound (HIFU) is a relatively new and advanced FDA-approved technology.
-It works by targeting various body tissue and stimulates new collagen production.
-The treatment is quick and great for skin tightening and effective for refining wrinkles.
+High-Intensity Focused Ultrasound (HIFU) is a relatively new and advanced FDA-approved technology.
+It works by targeting various body tissues and stimulates new collagen production.
+The treatment is quick and great for skin tightening, as well as effective for refining wrinkles.

 Your Trusted Cosmetic Surgeon

-Consider any one of these non-invasive procedures and treatments that offer comparable benefits when you are experiencing signs of aging.
+You may want to consider any one of these non-invasive procedures and treatments when you are experiencing signs of aging.
 While the result will vary on how the treatment is regularly maintained and if the sessions are followed accordingly, seeking the help of an established cosmetic surgeon ensures that you get safe and proper treatments.